Perturbations and the Future Conformal Boundary: Geodesics and interpretations of the symmetry conditions

 \subsection{Geodesics at the FCB}

 We aim to look at the behaviour of geodesics as they approach the FCB, and in particular whether they can go through it.
-We will also discuss the issue of geodesic completeness, which is a topic of interest for cyclic cosmologies \cite{PhysRevD.84.083513}.
-Note that in a similar way as we used Gauge Theory Gravity (GTG) \cite{1998RSPTA.356..487L} notation in \cref{sect:fcb} to discuss evolution of the background quantities through the FCB, we will do the same here.
+We will also discuss the issue of geodesic completeness, which is a topic of interest for cyclic cosmologies~\cite{PhysRevD.84.083513}.
+Note that as in \cref{sect:fcb} we will use gauge theory gravity~\cite{1998RSPTA.356..487L} notation to discuss evolution of the background quantities through the FCB.
 This has the advantage of access to a space of covariant vectors, such as the particle or photon momentum and velocity, which is not readily available in GR, even when using a tetrad approach, and is sensitive to issues about the sign of quantities.
 As before the results will be discussed in a way such that the reader can treat the notation schematically, rather than needing to understand detailed definitions.
-In addition, in \cref{sect:gr-trans} we give a fully `GR-only' derivation of the important result we will find here, that in contrast to photons, the motion of a material particle as a function of conformal time, `turns around' at the FCB and heads backwards in spatial terms, rather than passing through the FCB.
-Note that in this section, we will temporarily re-use the symbol $\Phi$ for parametrising the particle and photon momentum vectors, which since the Newtonian potential $\Phi$ does not appear here, should not cause any confusion.
+In addition, in \cref{sect:gr-trans} we give a fully ``GR-only'' derivation of the important result we will find here, that in contrast to photons, the motion of a material particle as a function of conformal time, ``turns around'' at the FCB and heads backwards in spatial terms, rather than passing through the FCB.
+Note that in this section, we will temporarily reuse the symbol $\Phi$ for parametrising the particle and photon momentum vectors, which since the Newtonian potential $\Phi$ does not appear here, should not cause any confusion.